-- 1) What data will you collect from the lawn-mower engine, using the program Mac- Crank2? - 2) What will you simulate on the computer? - 3) Which parameter(s) can be varied on the adjustable slider crank?
-Which are fixed? - 4) Derive the equation relating the piston displacement to the crankshaft speed, w, time, t, connecting rod length, L, and crank radius R. (Hint: Use your basic trigonometry). - 5) What other mechanisms for converting rotary to linear motion will be studied?
+- 1) What data will you collect from the lawn-mower engine? - 2) What will you simulate on the computer? - 3) Which parameter(s) can be varied on the adjustable slider crank?
+Which are fixed? - Derive the equation relating the piston displacement to the crankshaft speed, w, time, t, connecting rod length, L, and crank radius R. (Hint: Use your basic trigonometry). - 5) What other mechanisms for converting rotary to linear motion will be studied?